softmatterlab/OpticalTweezersTutorial/sec_5_optical_tweezers_vacuum/readme.md

 to the thermally driven state.
 We fit it with a Lorentzian function (orange) to extract S^th _vv (ω_d) together with G/(2π) = 31.8 kHz and the corresponding uncertainties.
-The narrowband peak at ! = 135 kHz, also shown in detail in the inset, depicts the electrical excitation from which we retrieve S^th
+The narrowband peak at ω = 135 kHz, also shown in detail in the inset, depicts the electrical excitation from which we retrieve S^th
 _vv (ω_d).
 Gray data points at the bottom of the plot is the measurement which we retrieve Sd noise, which is ∼ 40 dB below the particle’s signal.
-Figure adapted fromF.
-Ricci, “Levitodynamics toward force nano-sensors in vacuum,” Ph.D. thesis, Universitat Politècnica de Catalunya (2019).
+Figure adapted from F. Ricci, “Levitodynamics toward force nano-sensors in vacuum,” Ph.D. thesis, Universitat Politècnica de Catalunya (2019).

 ![alt text](mass_calibration/figures/mass_calibration.jpg "mass_calibration")

-**Particle heating**
+## Particle heating**

-Run [particle_heating_fig_46.m](particle_heating/programs/particle_heating_fig_46.m)(a) Heating rates as a function of pressure extracted from relaxation measurements without additional heating of the internal temperature (blue) and with heating by a CO2 laser intensity of 0:47 Wm􀀀2 (orange).
+Run [particle_heating_fig_46.m](particle_heating/programs/particle_heating_fig_46.m)(a) Heating rates as a function of pressure extracted from relaxation measurements without additional heating of the internal temperature (blue) and with heating by a CO2 laser intensity of 0.47 μWμm^2 (orange).
 The dashed lines are linear fits to the data points.
-Error bars are smaller than the marker size. (b) Heating rates at different intensities of the CO2 laser measured at a pressure of 1  10􀀀5 mbar.
+Error bars are smaller than the marker size. (b) Heating rates at different intensities of the CO2 laser measured at a pressure of 1 x 10^-5 mbar.
 The error bars indicate the standard deviation of the measurements. (c) Calculated temperature dependence of oscillation frequency.
 When the particle is heated with the CO2 laser, its oscillation frequency increases due to changes in the particle’s material properties.
 This leads to a